Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 The engine core code is self-contained, making it possible to run multiple dialogues at the same time.
 Just attach the script to different nodes, each with their own display UI elements, and call the dialogue start function on any instance as needed.

 No variable conflicts, no fighting for the same UI!
 Just cleanly separated conversations taking place in turns or simultaneously!
+Dialogue instances listen to their own signals, and can even be assigned their own input actions!

-Perfect for NPC ‘barks’, groups having their own private conversations, multiplayer games and even running background dialogues as mods!
+Perfect for NPC ‘barks’, groups having their own private conversations, multiplayer games, and even running background dialogues as mods!

 Modding